LukaBerkers/RayTracing/readme.txt

 ||| Minimum Requirements |||
 ============================

-A statement about what minimum requirements and bonus assignments you have implemented (if any) and information that is needed to grade them, including detailed information on your implementation.
+All minimum requirements were met and an unsuccessful attempt was made for the bonus marks of adding triangle primitives.

 ----------
 | Camera |